qatrackplus/qatrackplus/docs/install/win.rst

-* Check the :ref:`the settings page <qatrack-config>` for any available customizations you want to add to your QATrack+ installation (don't forget to restart your QATrack CherryPy Service after changing any settings!)
+* Check the :ref:`the settings page <qatrack-config>` for any available customizations you want to add to your QATrack+ installation (don't forget to restart both your QATrack CherryPy Service, and Django Q cluster via the task scheduler after changing any settings!)

 * Automate the :ref:`backup of your QATrack+ installation <qatrack_backup>`.